lukxsx/2048-ai/doc/implementation.md

 a score of each game state.
 The score will be high if there are few large-value tiles and low if there are many low-value tiles.

-Maximizer function generates a list of possible moves that the player can take in the current game state.
-It will go through all the possible moves and run minimizer on them.
+Maximizer function goes through all the possible moves that the player can take and runs the minimizer function on them.
 It checks the ratings returned by minimizer and compares them to the current rating.

 Minimizer works similarly, but goes through all possible spots where the computer can put a random 2 or 4 tile.
 It tries to keep the rating as low as